-Goal # Description 2 Goal 2 builds on Goal 1 and is focused on Increasing student engagement by providing enrichment opportunities that support the academic curriculum.
-SCESD has developed the Focus Goal to address areas of need of increasing actions and services for our small school district, so students have enrichment and support to promote life, college, and career.
+Goal # Description 2 Goal 2 is a Broad Goal that's focused on Increasing student engagement by providing enrichment opportunities that support the academic curriculum.
+SCESD has developed the Broad Goal to address areas of need of increasing actions and services for our small school district, so students have enrichment and support to promote life, college, and career.
 SCESD will align actions/services and add expanded learning opportunities to support the implementation of state standards with curriculum and services that increase student engagement and promote a positive school climate.
 Increased or improved services will be principally directed for unduplicated pupils (FY, LI, EL) and support for students with disabilities and unique pupil needs.(State Priorities: 5, 6)